-We are interested in content that has a connection and relevance to New Zealand Aotearoa.
-Please review our content scope which includes the supporting principles we use to prioritise how we choose content.
+We are interested in content that has a connection and relevance to Aotearoa New Zealand.
+Our content scope details the supporting principles we use to prioritise content.

-While you cannot directly access the database to remove your content, we can do this for you quickly and immediately-either at an item level or your entire contribution.
-Your agreement with DigitalNZ is reversible, and we can remove all your listings at your request.
+Sure thing!
+While you cannot directly access the database to remove your content, we can do this for you quickly, either at an item level or your entire collection.
+Your agreement with DigitalNZ is reversible, and we can remove all your metadata at your request.

-Please send an email request to firstname.lastname@example.org.
+To request any removals email us at firstname.lastname@example.org.
 We will action your request within one business day of receiving the request.